kaihendry/dabase.com/content/tips/vim/nodejs.md

 But it doesn't seem to work on <abbr title="Cloud Development Kit">CDK</abbr>.
 No docs.

-* Doesn't show runtime is missing
+* Doesn't show runtime: is missing, if I [remove it from `new lambda.Function`](https://github.com/kaihendry/sam-cdk-app-demo/blob/8f27ea12a30c0a8b13f7eedd49b065b8c8478a58/lib/aws-sam-cli-cdk-hello-world-stack.js#L12)
-* No auto imports
+* No auto imports -- do I need a [jsconfig.json](https://code.visualstudio.com/docs/languages/jsconfig) ??
 * Don't actually understand how I should get format on save working.
 Do I need a eslintrc in https://github.com/kaihendry/sam-cdk-app-demo ??

 😩